WMRGL/VariantDatabase/README.md

 ### Requirements

-The database has been tested on Centos7.
-The best way to get all the requirements is to install conda from https://conda.io/docs/
+The database has been tested on Centos7 using Python3.
+The best way to get all the requirements is to install the conda Python distribution and package manager from from: https://conda.io/docs/

 You can then install all reqirements using a single command - see Install Requirements section for more detail.